Next events

 Musicians from previous openers and formations

-Bülent Ates, Christoph Aupperle, Thomas Bachmann, Savas Bayrak, Isabelle Bodenseh, Michael Bossong, Paul Cannon, Nico Chientaroli, Tony Clark, Max Clouth, Elisabeth Coudoux, Marcel Daemgen, Marlies Debacker, Matthias TC Debus, Bob Degen, Christopher Dell, Erwin Ditzner, Mia Dyberg, Nigel Edwards, Peter Feil(†), Jörg Fischer, Fe Fritschi, Valentin Garvie, Bernhard Gehrke, Martin Götte, Igor Grabez, Sebastian Gramss, Frank Gratkowski, Gerhard Gschlößl, Daniel Guggenheim, Fred Guntermann, Fabian Habicht, Peter Hanson, Alfred 23 Harth, Ruben Hausmann, Shay Hazan, Nicola Hein, Frederich Helbing, Christopher Herrmann, Oscar Jan Hoogland, Carl Ludwig Hübsch, Lutz Jahnke, Salim Javaid, Jo Jena, Wilbert de Joode, Willi Kappich, Aki Kitajima, Naoko Kikuchi, Peter Klohmann, Stefan Kohmann, Athina Kontou, Burkard Kunkel, Christof Lauer, Lömsch Lehmann, Martin Lejeune, Gunnar Lettow, Christian Lillinger, Abril Lukac (Tanz), Andrea Maria Maeder (Tanz), Rudi Mahall, Dominik Mahnig, Dirk Marwedel, Felix Mayer, Annick Moerman, Michael Moore, Oliver Potratz, Puschan Mousavi Malvani, Heiner Metzger, Nikolai Muck, Matthias Muche, Ali Neander, Andreas Neubauer, Mani Neumeier, Etienne Nillesen, Uwe Oberg, Richard Oberscheven (Tanz), Eric Plandé, Christian Ramond, Emma Rasmussen (Tanz), Ada Rave, Ulrich Raupach, Wolfgang Reimers, Vitold Rek, Jan Roder, Isabel Rößler, Chris Rücker, Eric Ruffing, Olaf Rupp, Silvia Sauer, Heinz Sauer, Angelika Sheridan, Uli Schiffelholz, Wolfgang Schliemann, Sue Schlotte, Martin "Schmiddi" Schmidt, Daniel Schmitz, Britta Schönbrunn (Tanz), Matthias Schubert, John Schröder, Ulrike Schwarz, Aleksandra M. Ścibor Infinity (Tanz), Dennis Sekretarev, Aleksandar Skoric, Jasper Stadhouders, Sebastian Sternal, Mieko Suzuki, Peter Stock, Tassos Tataroglu, Ziv Taubenfeld, Christof Thewes, Jan-Filip Tupa, Birgit Ulher, Matthias Vogt, Luise Volkmann, Marta Warelis, Rainer Weber, Ingo Weiß, Uschi Wentzell, Bastian Weinig, Jürgen Werner, Jonas Westergaard, Katharina Wiedenhofer (Tanz), Philipp Wildenhues, Georg Wolf, Jürgen Wuchner(†), Eva Zöllner, Kathrin Zurborg
+Christine Abdelnour, Bülent Ates, Christoph Aupperle, Thomas Bachmann, Nik Bärtsch, Savas Bayrak, Isabelle Bodenseh, Michael Bossong, Paul Cannon, Nico Chientaroli, Tony Clark, Max Clouth, Elisabeth Coudoux, Marcel Daemgen, Marlies Debacker, Matthias TC Debus, Bob Degen, Christopher Dell, Erwin Ditzner, Mia Dyberg, Nigel Edwards, Izabella Effenberg, Peter Feil(†), Jörg Fischer, Fred Frith, Fe Fritschi, Valentin Garvie, Bernhard Gehrke, Martin Götte, Igor Grabez, Sebastian Gramss, Frank Gratkowski, Gerhard Gschlößl, Daniel Guggenheim, Fred Guntermann, Fabian Habicht, Peter Hanson, Alfred 23 Harth, Ruben Hausmann, Shay Hazan, Nicola Hein, Frederich Helbing, Christopher Herrmann, Matt Hollenberg, Oscar Jan Hoogland, Carl Ludwig Hübsch, Lutz Jahnke, Salim Javaid, Jo Jena, Wilbert de Joode, Willi Kappich, Aki Kitajima, Naoko Kikuchi, Peter Klohmann, Stefan Kohmann, Athina Kontou, Burkard Kunkel, Christof Lauer, Lömsch Lehmann, Martin Lejeune, Gunnar Lettow, Christian Lillinger, Abril Lukac (Tanz), Andrea Maria Maeder (Tanz), Rudi Mahall, Dominik Mahnig, Dirk Marwedel, Felix Mayer, Annick Moerman, Michael Moore, Oliver Potratz, Puschan Mousavi Malvani, Heiner Metzger, Nikolai Muck, Matthias Muche, Sana Nagano, Ali Neander, Andreas Neubauer, Mani Neumeier, Etienne Nillesen, Uwe Oberg, Richard Oberscheven (Tanz), Eric Plandé, Maria Portugal, Christian Ramond, Emma Rasmussen (Tanz), Ada Rave, Ulrich Raupach, Wolfgang Reimers, Vitold Rek, Michael Riessler, Jan Roder, Jazzmadass, Isabel Rößler, Chris Rücker, Eric Ruffing, Olaf Rupp, Silvia Sauer, Heinz Sauer, Angelika Sheridan, Uli Schiffelholz, Wolfgang Schliemann, Sue Schlotte, Martin "Schmiddi" Schmidt, Daniel Schmitz, Britta Schönbrunn (Tanz), Matthias Schubert, John Schröder, Ulrike Schwarz, Aleksandra M. Ścibor Infinity (Tanz), Danny Sher, Emilie Škrijelj, Dennis Sekretarev, Aleksandar Skoric, Jasper Stadhouders, Sebastian Sternal, Mieko Suzuki, Peter Stock, Tassos Tataroglu, Ziv Taubenfeld, Christof Thewes, Jan-Filip Tupa, Birgit Ulher, Harvey Valdes; Matthias Vogt, Luise Volkmann, Marta Warelis, Rainer Weber, Ingo Weiß, Uschi Wentzell, Bastian Weinig, Jürgen Werner, Jonas Westergaard, Katharina Wiedenhofer (Tanz), Philipp Wildenhues, Georg Wolf, Jürgen Wuchner(†), Eva Zöllner, Kathrin Zurborg

 Locations